openforcefield/qca-dataset-submission/submissions/2021-01-25-OpenFF-Conjugated-Series/README.md

                      'central torsion bond.
 This dataset enables exploration ' 'of the effects of Wiberg bond order on the torsion ' 'barrier height for various chemistries.\n'
-                     'This dataset enumerates both the protomeric and ' 'stereoisomers of the molecules.', 'long_description_url': HttpUrl('https://github.com/openforcefield/qca-dataset-submission/tree/master/submissions/OpenFF-WBO-Conjugated-Series', scheme='https', host='github.com', tld='com', host_type='domain', path='/openforcefield/qca-dataset-submission/tree/master/submissions/OpenFF-WBO-Conjugated-Series'),
+                     'This dataset enumerates the protomers, tautomers, and ' 'stereoisomers of the molecules.', 'long_description_url': HttpUrl('https://github.com/openforcefield/qca-dataset-submission/tree/master/submissions/OpenFF-WBO-Conjugated-Series', scheme='https', host='github.com', tld='com', host_type='domain', path='/openforcefield/qca-dataset-submission/tree/master/submissions/OpenFF-WBO-Conjugated-Series'),
  'short_description': 'A series of functional groups to study bond conjugation '